ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-column/index.md

 ## Next Up

-Continue to the next section to learn about the [Text Filter](/filter-text/).
+Continue to the next section to learn about [Simple Filters](/filter-provided-simple/).